dabecart/MIDDS/docs/README.md

 ## Hardware versions

 There are two versions of the MIDDS in this project:
 - The **prototype** model: easy to build with a prototype board, based around the **STM32G431** MCU.
-This was used as a proof of concept.
+This is used as a proof of concept.
 - The **final** model: implemented in a PCB with the **STM32H753ZIT6** MCU in mind, in particular the **NUCLEO-H753ZI** board.

 The following sections will be related to the final model.
 If the reader was interested in knowing more about the prototype model, click [here](PROTO_MIDDS.md).